awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 + If your network interface has multiple IPv4 addresses and traffic is sent to a secondary private IPv4 address, the flow log displays the primary private IPv4 address in the `dstaddr` field\.
 To capture the original destination IP address, create a flow log with the `pkt-dstaddr` field\.
 + If traffic is sent to a network interface and the destination is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `dstaddr` field\.
 To capture the original destination IP address, create a flow log with the `pkt-dstaddr` field\.
 + If traffic is sent from a network interface and the source is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `srcaddr` field\.
 To capture the original source IP address, create a flow log with the `pkt-srcaddr` field\.
-+ If traffic is sent to or sent by a network interface, the `srcaddr` and `dstaddr` fields in the flow log always display the primary private IPv4 address, regardless of the packet source or destination\.
++ If traffic is sent to or sent from a network interface, the `srcaddr` and `dstaddr` fields in the flow log always display the primary private IPv4 address, regardless of the packet source or destination\.
 To capture the packet source or destination, create a flow log with the `pkt-srcaddr` and `pkt-dstaddr` fields\.
 + When your network interface is attached to a [Nitro\-based instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances), the aggregation interval is always 1 minute or less, regardless of the specified maximum aggregation interval\.

 Flow logs do not capture all IP traffic\.
 The following types of traffic are not logged: